You are here

-Currently, non-exempt multi-site human subject studies have the option to utilize a single IRB-of-Record (sIRB) to streamline the human subject protections review process and avoid duplicate review by an institutional review board at each site.
+Federally-funded cooperative (i.e., multi-site) human subjects research studies are required per the Common Rule (45 CFR 46.114) to utilize a single IRB-of-Record (sIRB) to streamline the human subject/participant protections review process and avoid duplicate review by an institutional review board at each site.

-An sIRB only handles the IRB review functions centrally.
-Related local functions (e.g., ancillary committee review, verification of human subjects protections training fulfillment) remain with the individual participating institutions.
+An sIRB centrally handles the IRB review functions only.
+Related local functions, such as ancillary committee reviews (e.g., conflict of interest review, verification of completed human subjects protections training) remain with the individual participating institutions.
 The conduct and reporting of the research remain the study team's responsibility (see Study Team Process below).

-The U-M IRBs evaluate on a case-by-case basis whether they can effectively serve as the sIRB for a proposed multi-site project.
+The U-M IRBs evaluate on a case-by-case basis whether they can effectively serve as the sIRB for a proposed multi-site project or if an external IRB should be used.
 The main evaluation criteria are: